georgievnikolay/Chess/README.md

 - Timer that gives each player one minute for turn is drawn in game
 - Movement Log that is visualised in game
 - Game and it's current state can be saved then loaded
+- Game starts with one of three different screen images

 <br>